codeship/screencast-storyboards/blogposts/django-bitbucket-dotcloud.md

 [![After about 2 minutes your application is online][screenshot-build-deployment-complete]][screenshot-build-deployment-complete]

-When you open the URL of your Dotcloud app now, your deployed application appears.
+When you open the URL of your dotCloud app now, your deployed application appears.
 You can find mine on [codefish-clemens.dotcloud.com][codefish-live].

 [![Have a look at the app you just deployed][screenshot-deployed-application]][screenshot-deployed-application]